AARON

-AARON is the collective name for a series of computer programs written by artist Harold Cohen that create original artistic images.
+AARON is the collective name for a series of computer programs written by artist Harold Cohen that create original artistic images autonomously, which set it apart from previous programs.

 Proceeding from Cohen's initial question "What are the minimum conditions under which a set of marks functions as an image?", AARON was in development between 1972 and the 2010s.
 As the software is not open source, its development effectively ended with Cohen's death in 2016.
 The name "AARON" does not seem to be an acronym; rather, it was a name chosen to start with the letter "A" so that the names of successive programs could follow it alphabetically.
 However, Cohen did not create any other major programs.

 Initial versions of AARON created abstract drawings that grew more complex through the 1970s.
 More representational imagery was added in the 1980s; first rocks, then plants, then people.
 In the 1990s more representational figures set in interior scenes were added, along with color.
 AARON returned to more abstract imagery, this time in color, in the early 2000s.

 Cohen used machines that allowed AARON to produce physical artwork.
 The first machines drew in black and white using a succession of custom-built "turtle" and flatbed plotter devices.
 Cohen would sometimes color these images by hand in fabric dye (Procion), or scale them up to make larger paintings and murals.
 In the 1990s Cohen built a series of digital painting machines to output AARON's images in ink and fabric dye.
 His later work used a large-scale inkjet printer on canvas.

 Development of AARON began in the C programming language then switched to Lisp in the early 1990s.
 Cohen credits Lisp with helping him solve the challenges he faced in adding color capabilities to AARON.